MissStrong/ICD2O/Notes/Unit 3/Note 11 - JavaScript Basics.md

 ### Running JavaScript Programs

 We've been using P5.js, a JavaScript framework.
-All of the P5.js programs we've created have had this in `index.html`:
+All of our P5.js programs had the code below in the `index.html` file.

 ```html
 <!DOCTYPE html>